What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 How the Capital Gains Tax Affects Your Home Sale

-The capital gains tax is a tax applied to any net gain from asset sales such as jewelry, stocks, and property.
+The capital gains tax applies to any net gain from asset sales such as jewelry, stocks, and property.

 - Your capital gain is considered short-term if you owned your home for less than a year.
 The net gain is taxed differently than a long-term capital gain.